bonitasoft/bonita-doc/md/performance-tuning.md

 For the Teamwork, Efficiency, and Performance editions, Bonita BPM Engine has a cache providing a persistence layer using Hibernate caching.

-EhCache configuration for this persistence layer is defined in a file named `bonita-platform-hibernate-cache.xml.notused` and `bonita-tenant-hibernate-cache.xml.notused` in ` engine-server/conf/platform/`.
+EhCache configuration for this persistence layer is defined in a file named `bonita-platform-hibernate-cache.xml.notused` and `bonita-tenant-hibernate-cache.xml.notused`.
 To apply the configuration of those files, remove the '.notused' suffix.
 It is possible to modify the cache settings in those files for each kind of object.

 Before going into production, we encourage to finely tune the "Level-2" object cache in a pre-prod environment:

-* activate Hibernate cache statistics by setting at **true** the parameter **hibernate.generate\_statistics** in file **\[bonita-home\]/engine-server/cong/platform/bonita-platform-community-custom.properties**
+* activate Hibernate cache statistics by setting at **true** the parameter **hibernate.generate\_statistics** in file **bonita-platform-community-custom.properties**
 * activate logs at INFO level:
 ```
 <logger name="org.bonitasoft.engine.persistence" level="INFO"/>
 <logger name="com.bonitasoft.engine.persistence" level="INFO"/>
 ```
 * run load tests to simulate a production environment
-* analyse the "2nd Level Cache Ratio" log messages generated, combined with the "soft-locked cache entry was expired" **warnings messages** to change the configuration in file **<bonita-home\>/server/platform/conf/hibernate-cache-tenant.xml**.
+* analyse the "2nd Level Cache Ratio" log messages generated, combined with the "soft-locked cache entry was expired" **warnings messages** to change the configuration in file **hibernate-cache-tenant.xml**.
 For instance, if on entity **org.bonitasoft.engine.core.document.model.impl.SDocumentImpl**, the "soft-locked cache entry was expired" warnings message occurs, it means the size of the **maxElementsInMemory** parameter must be increased, provided it is a reasonable memory size and provided the "2nd Level Cache Ratio" is not low for this element.
 If the "2nd Level Cache Ratio" is low or even 0, it means the cache is never used to read several times the same entity, which means the **timeToLiveSeconds** parameter should be increased, or that the cache should be completely deactivated for this entity.